hinaria/riot-archive2/readme.md

 - `riot-archive2` MIT licensed.
 - Feel free to use it however you want.
-- But I'd love to hear about how you're using it!
-Email me at `foxy::astralfoxy:com`.
 - Please contribute any improvements you make back to this repository.